syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 ## Extract embedded OLE Object data

-The below code snippet demonstrates how to extract embedded OLE Object data.
+The following code example demonstrates how to extract the embedded OLE Object data.

 {% tabs %}